Key Takeaways

 The Role of Video Evidence

-Nothing affects case valuation more dramatically than video evidence.
+Few pieces of evidence affect case valuation more than clear video evidence.

-When body camera footage, bystander cell phone video, or surveillance camera recordings clearly show misconduct, defendants become eager to settle—and to settle quickly, before the video spreads publicly.
-Video eliminates the credibility contest between the officer's account and the victim's account.
-It transforms cases that might otherwise be "he said, she said" into cases where there's no reasonable dispute about what happened.
+When body camera footage, bystander cell phone video, or surveillance camera recordings clearly show misconduct, defendants are more likely to reassess settlement risk.
+Video can narrow the credibility contest between the officer's account and the victim's account.
+It can transform cases that might otherwise be "he said, she said" into cases where there is a clearer record of what happened.

 Video is particularly valuable when it contradicts police reports.
-Officers who wrote that a suspect was "actively resisting" are devastated at trial when footage shows the suspect was compliant.
-Officers who claimed they feared for their lives are exposed when video shows no reasonable basis for that fear.
-These contradictions—between official accounts and visible reality—produce the largest settlements.
+If a report says a suspect was "actively resisting" but footage shows compliance, the defense risk changes.
+If an officer claimed fear of serious harm and the video shows no obvious basis for that fear, the defendant may face harder settlement and trial decisions.
+These contradictions—between official accounts and visible reality—can drive larger settlements.

-The absence of video in situations where it should exist can also be powerful.
-If an officer's body camera was "malfunctioning" or "not activated" during the incident, that absence may create an inference of consciousness of guilt.
-Jurors wonder why the camera wasn't running, and defendants may prefer to settle rather than face those questions.
+The absence of video in situations where it should exist can also matter.
+If an officer's body camera was "malfunctioning" or "not activated" during the incident, the legal effect depends on policy, preservation duties, and the reason for the missing footage.
+Jurors may still wonder why the camera wasn't running, and defendants may prefer to settle rather than face those questions.

 Qualified Immunity: The Major Obstacle